What sets the Greenlight prepaid debit card apart from the Goalsetter app? Get help quickly deciding which is best for your family.

 But before we dive into the differences, here’s what you get with either the Goalsetter or Greenlight app:

-• Both allow you settings to set-and-forget allowances, or pay-per-tasks functionality
+- Both allow you to have set and forget allowances, or pay-per-tasks functionality

-• Both offer your kids the chance to set and track progress towards savings goals
+- Both offer your kids the chance to set and track progress toward savings goals

 Greenlight vs Goalsetter – Differences